 In recent times, there has been an increased antibiotic resistance for C. difficile.
 Fecal bacteriotherapy or stool transplant is an emerging technique for treating patients suffering from such antibiotic resistance.

-Fecal microbiota transplant (FMT) involves transplanting fecal bacteria collected from a healthy individual into the gut of patient.
+Fecal microbiota transplant (FMT) involves transplantation of fecal microbiota collected from a healthy individual into the gut of patient.
 The donor’s stool sample is carefully screened and selected for transplant.

 A close relative may prove to be suitable donor however, non relatives stool samples may also be effective.